Inflammation and Red Light Therapy

 Check out this paper by Dr. Michael Hamblin of Harvard Medical School to learn more about red light therapy’s effects on inflammation.
 Dr. Hamblin is one of the world’s leading photomedicine researchers, and believes light therapy produces an “overall reduction in inflammation.”

 To summarize Dr. Hamblin, red and near infrared light acts as a very mild form of stress that activates protective mechanisms in cells.
 When red light hits the skin and penetrates into cells, mitochondria are nudged to make energy more efficiently.
 This boosts the production of healing anti-inflammatories and antioxidants that speed up healing.

 Red and NIR light helps balance the body’s inflammatory effects by boosting cellular energy and cutting down on oxidative stress.
 Wavelengths of red and NIR light have been shown to stimulate the mitochondria, the powerhouse of the cell, and can optimize the cellular respiration process that makes ATP (adenosine triphosphate) energy, which increases function, speeds healing, and can reduce inflammation & discomfort, as demonstrated in numerous peer-reviewed studies.
 [12,13,14,15,16]

-Red light therapy also supports discomfort and inflammation management by improving blood flow to damaged tissues.
+Red light therapy also supports arthritis and joint pain relief by improving blood flow to damaged tissues.
 When cells receive the healthy light they need, the whole body has the potential to work more efficiently, with improved circulation and reduced inflammation.

 Conclusion: Red Light Therapy Promotes Balance and Helps Support the Bodies Natural Healing Process

 Everyone, no matter their age or health, should be aware of inflammation and seek greater biological balance in their lives.
 Inflammation is a natural and necessary part of life; our health and wellness depends on our body’s natural response to danger.
 But chronic inflammation is a serious health risk, and can limit what we can do on a day-to-day basis.